whoitelogo

 F5

-Protect your apps, APIs, and data against the most prevalent cyberattacks—zero-day vulnerabilities, app-layer DoS attacks, threat campaigns, application takeover, and bots.
+Protect your apps, APIs, and data against the most prevalent cyberattacks – zero-day vulnerabilities, application-level DoS attacks, threat campaigns, application takeovers, and bots.

-Attacks to apps are the leading cause of breaches—they are the gateway to your valuable data.
-With the right WAF in place, you can block the array of attacks that aim to exfiltrate that data by compromising your systems.
+Application attacks are the leading cause of breaches – they are the gateway to your valuable data.
+With a proper WAF, you can block the range of attacks that seek to exfiltrate this data by compromising your systems.

 How does a web application firewall (WAF) work?

-A WAF protects your web apps by filtering, monitoring, and blocking any malicious HTTP/S traffic traveling to the web application, and prevents any unauthorized data from leaving the app.
-It does this by adhering to a set of policies that help determine what traffic is malicious and what traffic is safe.
-Just as a proxy server acts as an intermediary to protect the identity of a client, a WAF operates in similar fashion but in the reverse—called a reverse proxy—acting as an intermediary that protects the web app server from a potentially malicious client.
+A WAF protects your web applications by filtering, monitoring, and blocking any malicious HTTP/S traffic going to the web application and prevents any unauthorized data from leaving the application.
+It does this by adhering to a set of policies that help determine which traffic is malicious and which is safe.
+Just as a proxy server acts as an intermediary to protect a client’s identity, a WAF works in a similar way, but in reverse – called a reverse proxy – acting as an intermediary that protects the web application server from a potentially malicious client.

-WAFs can come in the form of software, an appliance, or delivered as-a-service.
-Policies can be customized to meet the unique needs of your web application or set of web applications.
-Although many WAFs require you update the policies regularly to address new vulnerabilities, advances in machine learning enable some WAFs to update automatically.
-This automation is becoming more critical as the threat landscape continues to grow in complexity and ambiguity.
+WAFs can come in the form of software, an appliance, or be delivered as a service.
+Policies can be customized to meet the unique needs of the web application or set of web applications.
+While many WAFs require regular policy updates to address new vulnerabilities, advances in machine learning allow some WAFs to be updated automatically.
+This automation becomes increasingly critical as the threat landscape continues to grow in complexity and ambiguity.

 An IPS is an intrusion prevention system, a WAF is a web application firewall, and an NGFW is a next-generation firewall.
-What’s the difference between them all?
+What is the difference between them all?

-An IPS is a more broadly focused security product.
-It is typically signature and policy based—meaning it can check for well-known vulnerabilities and attack vectors based on a signature database and established policies.
-The IPS establishes a standard based off the database and policies, then sends alerts when any traffic deviates from the standard.
-The signatures and policies grow over time as new vulnerabilities are known.
-In general, IPS protects traffic across a range of protocol types such as DNS, SMTP, TELNET, RDP, SSH, and FTP.
+An IPS is a security product with a broader purpose.
+It is usually signature and policy based, which means that it can check for well-known vulnerabilities and attack vectors based on a database of signatures and established policies.
+IPS sets a standard based on the database and policies, then sends alerts if traffic deviates from that standard.
+Signatures and policies grow over time as new vulnerabilities become known.
+In general, IPS protects traffic from a range of protocol types, such as DNS, SMTP, TELNET, RDP, SSH, and FTP.
 IPS typically operates and protects layers 3 and 4.
-The network and session layers although some may offer limited protection at the application layer (layer 7).
+Network and session layers, although some may provide limited protection at the application layer (layer 7).

-A web application firewall (WAF) protects the application layer and is specifically designed to analyze each HTTP/S request at the application layer.
-It is typically user, session, and application aware, cognizant of the web apps behind it and what services they offer.
-Because of this, you can think of a WAF as the intermediary between the user and the app itself, analyzing all communications before they reach the app or the user.
-Traditional WAFs ensure only allowed actions (based on security policy) can be performed.
-For many organizations, WAFs are a trusted, first line of defense for applications, especially to protect against the OWASP Top 10—the foundational list of the most seen application vulnerabilities.
+A web application firewall (WAF) protects the application layer and is specifically designed to analyze every HTTP/S request at the application layer.
+It is usually user, session and application aware, being aware of the web applications behind it and the services they provide.
+For this reason, you can think of a WAF as an intermediary between the user and the application itself, analyzing all communications before they reach the application or the user.
+Traditional WAFs ensure that only allowed actions (based on security policy) can be performed.
+For many organizations, WAFs are a trusted first line of defense for applications, especially to protect against the OWASP Top 10 – the foundational list of the most observed application vulnerabilities.

-A next-generation firewall (NGFW) monitors the traffic going out to the Internet—across web sites, email accounts, and SaaS.
-Simply put, it’s protecting the user (vs the web application).
-A NGFW will enforce user-based policies and adds context to security policies in addition to adding features such as URL filtering, anti-virus/anti-malware, and potentially its own intrusion prevention systems (IPS).
+A next-generation firewall (NGFW) monitors traffic going to the Internet – between websites, email accounts and SaaS.
+In short, it protects the user (from the web application).
+An NGFW will enforce user-based policies and adds context to security policies, in addition to adding features such as URL filtering, anti-virus/anti-malware and possibly its own intrusion prevention systems (IPS).

-While a WAF is typically a reverse proxy (used by servers), NGFWs are often forward proxys (used by clients such as a browser).
+While a WAF is typically a reverse proxy (used by servers), NGFWs are often direct proxies (used by clients such as a browser).

 Advanced application protection